Cpetro02/testdeploy-myfitkit/data/data_README.md

 ## data folder

 Contents of the data folder:

+### data_photos:
-data_photos: one photo per workout; two columns 'name,' 'description'
+one photo per workout; photo name matches 'name' column in datasets